guleyc/guley-com-au/_posts/2023-08-23-solar-power-plants.md

 #### **The Science of Sunlight: The Photovoltaic Effect Explained**

 The direct conversion of sunlight into electricity occurs within the photovoltaic (PV) cell, a process governed by the photovoltaic effect.
 The foundation of over 95% of all PV cells is silicon, an abundant and cost-effective semiconductor material.
 The process begins by taking pure silicon and deliberately introducing impurities—a process called doping—to create two distinct layers.
 One layer is doped with an element like phosphorus, which has an excess of electrons, creating N-type (negatively charged) silicon.
 The other layer is doped with an element like boron, which has a deficit of electrons (or an excess of "holes"), creating P-type (positively charged) silicon.
 When these two layers are brought together, a P-N junction is formed.
 At this junction, the excess electrons from the N-type layer migrate to fill the holes in the P-type layer, creating a thin, charge-depleted region with a built-in electric field.
 This electric field acts as a one-way gate for electrons.
 When photons (particles of light) from the sun strike the silicon cell, they transfer their energy to electrons, knocking them loose from their atomic bonds.
 The internal electric field at the P-N junction then directs these freed electrons, forcing them to flow in a single direction.
 This directed flow of electrons constitutes a direct current (DC).
 Metal contacts on the top and bottom of the cell collect these electrons, channeling them into an external circuit, where they can do useful work.
-A single silicon cell typically produces only about 0.5 volts, so multiple cells—often 60, 72, or more—are wired together in series and encapsulated within a protective frame to form a solar panel, or module, capable of generating useful voltage and current.1
+A single silicon cell typically produces only about 0.5 volts, so multiple cells—often 60, 72, or more—are wired together in series and encapsulated within a protective frame to form a solar panel, or module, capable of generating useful voltage and current.

 #### **A Deep Dive into Panel Technologies**